open-cloud/open-cloud.github.io.old/0_overview.md

-* **Deployment Privileges:** The binding of a User to a Role in the context of a particular Deployment Object, which implies the Role applies to all Objects of type Image, NetworkTemplate, and ServiceClass that are children of that particular Deployment.
+* **Deployment Privileges:** The binding of a User to a Role in the context of a particular Deployment Object, which implies the Role applies to all Objects of type Image, NetworkTemplate, and Flavors that are children of that particular Deployment.

 Note that while the data model permits many different bindings between objects, all of the above scoping rules refer to a parent/child